shinadeveloper/shinadeveloper/README.md

 - 👋 Hi, I’m @shinadeveloper
 - 👀 I’m interested in Newer Technoligies
-- 🌱 I’m currently learning App Development
+- 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on Hackathons , projects and more.....

 <!---